aashika-08/Spotify-clone/README.md

 # Spotify-clone
-spotify-clone using html css only
+spotify-clone using basic html css only